mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Deploy**: Deal 2 damage to a enemy minion.

 name:     Metaltooth<br>
-text:     If you have another Mech minion, this minion has Rush.
+text:     If you have another Mech, this minion has Rush.

 name:     Piercing Mantis<br>
 text:     **Frenzy**